About the course

 You will also choose three option papers.
 If you are pursuing the Contemporary India stream, you must take at least one of the relevant options.
 For a full list of option papers, please see the course pages on the department website.
 Please note that the options will change from time to time, and not all will be run every year.

-During the course of the year, you will select a topic for your 12,000-word dissertation and receive expert supervision.
+During the course of the year, you will select a topic for your 12,000-word thesis and receive expert supervision.
 Students pursuing the Contemporary India stream must select a topic related to contemporary India.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
 The application process is administered by the School of Interdisciplinary Area Studies.

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
-Supervision for the dissertation will be offered as a series of individual meetings between you and your dissertation supervisor.
+Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.

-You will be required to gather relevant materials for your dissertation during the course, usually by working in libraries and archives in the UK but potentially also via fieldwork.
+You will be required to gather relevant materials for your thesis during the course, usually by working in libraries and archives in the UK but potentially also via fieldwork.

 The department aims to equip its graduates with a range of valuable skills which will enable them to compete successfully within a number of different careers - in the civil service and policy-making bodies in Britain, Europe and further afield, in non-governmental organisations concerned with development, in the charitable sector, in journalism, public and private sector research and consultancy, law and academia.
 The MSc is a valuable preparation for students wishing to go on to doctoral research.